-Nestled in pleasant surroundings, away from the action, it is recognized from afar by its magnificent seven-storey tower Quan The Am measuring 40 meters high, one of the largest in the country.
+Nestled in pleasant surroundings, away from the action, it is recognised from afar by its magnificent seven-storey Quan The Am tower measuring 40 metres high, one of the largest in the country.
 Erected in 1964 on a large area of 6,000m2, it is known for one of the most sumptuous pagodas of Ho Chi Minh City.

 Location: 339 Nam Ky Khoi Nghia Street, Ward 7, District 3, Ho Chi Minh City